rohan-303/ICD_Codes/README.md

-# ICD Code to Clinical Description Mapping using Transformer and Seq2Seq Models
+# Mapping the Lexicon of Healthcare: Connecting ICD codes to Clinical narratives

 This repository contains a deep learning-based system for translating **ICD-10 codes** into their corresponding **clinical descriptions**, and vice versa.
 We implemented and compared traditional **Seq2Seq models** (RNN, LSTM, GRU and their deep/bidirectional forms) with a custom-built **Transformer architecture**, achieving state-of-the-art results in both scenarios.